FuzzyBunnys/FusorResearchReading/index.md

 - [The New New Thing](https://amzn.to/3xU9m4K)- Michael Lewis - Lovely story about the founding of Netscape, Silicon Valley and Jim Gray.
 - [The Cuckoo's Egg](https://amzn.to/3y34Xwm)- Cliff Stoll - Just a first rate story, and a wonderful tale about persistence and pursuing weird things.
 Loved it.
 - [How We Invented the Airplane: An Illustrated History](https://www.amazon.ca/How-We-Invented-Airplane-Illustrated/dp/0486256626)-Orville Wright- Worth it for the pictures alone.
 But a first person account of how they created the miracle of powered flight.
+- [The Collins Class Submarine Story](https://www.amazon.ca/Collins-Class-Submarine-Story-Steel/dp/0521868947) - Peter Yule and Derek Woolner - Australia built some enormous diesel submarines in the 90s having never done so before.
+How did these Swedish Fish adapt to their new southern home and what problems came about while building these monstrously complicated machines?
+Great read!
+- [Every Engineer Should Know This](https://www.amazon.ca/Every-Engineer-Should-Know-This/dp/1522023917) - Dr. R. Andrew Motes - Fun quick read with some lovely anecdotes about teaching rocket design.

 **Interviews**